 - Stack the tamales vertically in a steamer basket or in a large pot with a steamer insert.

-- Fill up the pot with water until just under the steamer basket, and steam for about 1½ to 2 hours, or until they are all fully cooked and easily separate from the corn husk.
+- If working with a pot, fill the pot up with water until just under the steamer basket.
+Steam the tamales for about 1 ½ to 2 hours or until they are cooked through and come off the husk easily.